-Submit a defect using QADirector in conjunction with TrackRecord to track failed scripts in a test application.
+Submit a defect using QADirector in conjunction with a defect tracking application to track failed scripts in a test application.
 Use the Defect Information Center to view and edit defects associated with tests in the project.
 These defects are submitted through the Job Information Center.